CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-layouts.md

 ~~~
 {% endraw %}

+Which will insert that page's title into `<title>`.

 ## Jekyll 3 vs Jekyll 2

-There's a one minor difference between Jekyll 2 and 3 in regards to layouts.
-If we set front matter inside a layout, for example in `_layouts/page.html` let's say we have this:
+There's a one minor difference between Jekyll 2 and 3 in regards to variables in layouts.

+If we set a front matter variables inside a layout:

 {% raw %}
 ~~~html